tarikalim/NER/README.md

 ## Project Summary

 This project trains a **BERT model** for Named Entity Recognition (NER) using a dataset generated in NLP lecture project
-1. The model is trained and evaluated using our pipeline, and the trained model is later used for inference on input sentences provided in a text file.

 ---